cybercyst/go-scaffold/README.md

-# go-cookiecutter
+# go-scaffold

-Go-cookiecutter is a cookiecutter-like CLI & library to generate templated artifacts
+go-scaffold is a cookiecutter-like CLI & library to generate templated artifacts

 ## Installation